Owosso, Michigan: Government

 The city has a council–manager form of government.

 Owosso is served by the Shiawassee District Library branch.

 Education

+The former John Wesley College began in 1949 as Owosso Bible College, and closed in 1981.

 Education is provided by the Owosso Public Schools, which owns the historic Lincoln School on Michigan Avenue south of M-21.
 Owosso High School is the sole high school in the city.

 Salem Lutheran School is a grade school (Pre-K-8) of the Wisconsin Evangelical Lutheran Synod in Owosso.